- What Is Ghosting on a Monitor?

 The ghosting effect occurs when your display cannot refresh pixels fast enough to keep up with images in motion, causing the picture to appear smeared.

-A monitor’s low refresh rate, especially when combined with a high response time, causes ghosting.
-It is the fault of the monitor, not your operating system.
+A monitor’s low refresh rate, especially when combined with a high response time, is usually the main cause of ghosting.
+It is the fault of the monitor, in this case, not your operating system.

-Response time, on the other hand, is how many milliseconds it takes your display panel to shift colors – from black to white, or vice versa.
-Contrary to refresh rate, lower response times reduce image issues, such as ghosting.
+Response time, on the other hand, measures how many milliseconds it takes your display panel to change colors.
+Unlike refresh rate, the lower the response time, the lower the chances of ghosting.

-The following issues could cause your monitor to ghost:
+The following issues could also cause your monitor to ghost:

 - A faulty monitor cable